Paper vs Plastic Evidence Bags: Forensic Chain of Custody Guide(2026)

 FAQs

-Q1: When must I use a paper evidence bag instead of plastic?
+When must I strictly use a paper evidence bag instead of plastic?

-You must strictly use paper evidence bags for any wet or biological evidence, such as blood-stained clothing, fresh DNA swabs, or damp plant matter.
-The paper’s breathability allows the evidence to air dry naturally, preventing the growth of mold and bacteria that would permanently destroy the DNA profile.
+You must strictly use Kraft paper bags for any wet biological evidence, such as blood-stained clothing or fresh DNA swabs.
+The porous paper allows trapped moisture to escape, preventing bacterial putrefaction that would permanently destroy the DNA profile.

-Q2: Should I put narcotics and powders in paper or plastic bags?
+Should narcotics and toxic powders be placed in paper or plastic?

-No packaging is entirely tamper-proof, but high-quality plastic evidence bags are highly “tamper-evident.”
-They are equipped with specialized Level 4 VOID adhesive closures.
-If a suspect or unauthorized person tries to peel, heat, or freeze the seal to open the bag, it will irreversibly display a “VOID” or “OPENED” warning message.
+While no bag is 100% tamper-proof, forensic plastic bags are highly tamper-evident.
+They utilize Level 4 VOID adhesive closures.
+Any physical attempt to peel, heat, or freeze the seal with Freon irreversibly triggers a hidden “VOID” message.

-Q4: How do evidence bags maintain the chain of custody?
+How do barcodes on evidence bags secure the chain of custody?

 Both paper and plastic evidence bags play essential roles in maintaining evidence security.
 Choosing the right material depends on the type of evidence, the demands of the chain of custody, and environmental factors.
 It is important to balance legal compliance, preserve evidence integrity, and consider sustainability when selecting packaging materials.